Uday-Virani/Insurance-Prediction-Project/README.md

 Get real-time predictions on whether a customer will purchase vehicle insurance.

 ## To Run the Streamlit App:
-Install Streamlit: pip install streamlit
+Install Streamlit : pip install streamlit
-Execute the command: streamlit run Insurance_prediction_Streamlit.py
+Execute the command : streamlit run Insurance_prediction_Streamlit.py
 Use the app to predict insurance purchases based on new customer inputs.

 ## Power BI Dashboard